What is a working conditions survey and why do we need it?

 What is Panorama Education?

-Who was eligible to participate?
+Who is eligible to participate?

-Eligibility for the survey was the same as in previous years: all certified educators who work at least an average of .5 daily per week in the school.
+Eligibility for the survey will be the same as in previous years.
+All certified educators who work at least an average of .5 daily per week in the school are eligible.
 We do recognize there are unique situations in each district.
 In some districts there are also modified schedules for specific roles that travel between schools to serve all schools within the district.
-In this instance it is a local decision to determine for which school(s) the educator should take the survey.
+In this instance it is a local decision to determine about which school the educator should take the survey.
 The purpose of the survey is to give educators, where they serve and have sufficient experience, an opportunity to provide feedback to those schools.
+Eligible roles include:

-Did central office certified personnel take the survey?
+Do central office certified personnel take the survey?

-How was the survey administered?
+How will the survey be administered?